graphops/subgraph-mcp/README.md

 **Solutions:**

+**If you're running your own local server instance:**

 1. **Increase the timeout** using the `SUBGRAPH_REQUEST_TIMEOUT_SECONDS` environment variable:
    ```bash
    export SUBGRAPH_REQUEST_TIMEOUT_SECONDS=300  # 5 minutes
    ```

+**If you're using the remote hosted service:**

+1. **Contact support** - Timeout settings are managed by the hosted service and cannot be customized by end users.

+**For all users:**

 2. **Check query complexity** - Very complex queries with large result sets may need longer timeouts or query optimization.

 3. **Verify The Graph Gateway status** - Occasional timeout issues may be due to temporary Gateway performance issues.

-**Default Timeout**: The server uses a 120-second timeout by default (increased from 30 seconds in earlier versions).
+**Default Timeout**: Local server instances use a 120-second timeout by default (increased from 30 seconds in earlier versions).
+Remote hosted service timeout settings may differ.

 ### Common Issues